KannonZenetism/the-red-archive/origins-zenon-centropy-and-entropy.md

 ---

+**Clarifying Note:** This note does not claim that all proto-centropic or proto-entropic ideas first appeared in 2022.
+Rather, it isolates the developmental strand through which earlier ethical, sociological, and epistemic intuitions began to clarify into motion dynamics and later into the formal centropy / entropy distinction.
+It also clarifies the strand through which Zenon emerged as the structural name for the horizon of uncertainty, unknowability, and the limit of direct epistemic access.

 ## 1. The Collapse of Moral Absolutism as the First Breakpoint

 My earliest movement toward Zenon began not in metaphysics, but in ethics.